Polyglycerol polyricinoleate: Safety

 The FDA has deemed PGPR to be generally recognized as safe for human consumption, and the Joint FAO/WHO Expert Committee on Food Additives (JECFA) has also deemed it safe.
 Both of these organisations set the acceptable daily intake at 7.5 milligrams per kilogram of body weight.
 In 2017, a panel from the European Food Safety Authority recommended an increased acceptable daily intake of 25 milligrams per kilogram of body weight based on a new chronic toxicity and carcinogenicity study.
 In Europe, PGPR is allowed in chocolate up to a level of 0.5%.

 In a 1998 review funded by Unilever of safety evaluations from the late 1950s and early 1960s, "PGPR was found to be 98% digested by rats and utilized as a source of energy superior to starch and nearly equivalent to peanut oil."
 Additionally, no evidence was found of interference with normal fat metabolism, nor with growth, reproduction, and maintenance of tissue.
 Overall, it did not "constitute a human health hazard".

-A study published in the European Food Safety Authority in 2017 re-evaluated the safety of the additive and recommended to revise the acceptable daily intake and increase it to 25 milligrams per kilogram of body weight.